CUDA: Graphics processing unit

+History

-The origins of CUDA trace back to the early 2000s, when Ian Buck, a computer science Ph.D. student at Stanford University, began experimenting with using GPUs for purposes beyond rendering graphics.
-Buck had first become interested in GPUs during his undergraduate studies at Princeton University, initially through video gaming.
+CUDA traces to the early 2000s, when Ian Buck, a computer science PhD student at Stanford University, began experimenting with using GPUs for purposes beyond rendering graphics.
+Buck had become interested in GPUs during his undergraduate studies at Princeton University, initially through video gaming.
 After graduation, he interned at Nvidia, gaining deeper exposure to GPU architecture.
 At Stanford, he built an 8K gaming rig using 32 GeForce graphics cards, originally to push the limits of graphics performance in games like Quake and Doom.
 However, his interests shifted toward exploring the potential of GPUs for general-purpose parallel computing.

 To that end, Buck developed Brook, a programming language designed to enable general-purpose computing on GPUs.
-His work attracted support from both Nvidia and the Defense Advanced Research Projects Agency (DARPA).
-In 2004, Nvidia hired Buck and paired him with John Nickolls, the company's director of architecture for GPU computing.
-Together, they began transforming Brook into what would become CUDA.
-CUDA was officially released by Nvidia in 2007.
+His work attracted support from Nvidia and the Defense Advanced Research Projects Agency (DARPA).
+In 2004, Nvidia hired Buck and paired him with John Nickolls, then director of architecture for GPU computing.
+Together, they began transforming Brook into CUDA.
+CUDA was officially released in 2007.

-Under the leadership of Nvidia CEO Jensen Huang, CUDA became central to the company's strategy of positioning GPUs as versatile hardware for scientific applications.
+CUDA became central to the company's strategy of positioning GPUs as versatile hardware for scientific applications.
 By 2015, CUDA's development increasingly focused on accelerating machine learning and artificial neural network workloads.

 Ontology

-The following table offers a non-exact description for the ontology of the CUDA framework.
+The following table offers an approximate summary of the CUDA ontology.